HighNESS Conceptual Design Report: Volume I: Experimental campaign with advanced reflectors

-\paragraph{Magnesium hydride cup} The cup with the \ce{MgH_2} was put right before the accelerator ion cup broke.
+\paragraph{Magnesium hydride cup} The cup with the \ce{MgH_2} was put in right before the accelerator ion cup broke.
 After the exchange and the restart of the accelerator, many tests were conducted on the accelerator parameters.
-The inconsistencies we report in \cref{fig:MgH2_inc}, where we assume that the average is given by the first run only, are most likely due to an unsettled accelerator pulse that lasted for the whole measurements.
+The inconsistencies we report in \cref{fig:MgH2_inc}, where we assume that the average is given by the first run only, are most likely due to an unsettled accelerator pulse that lasted for the whole measurement.
 Unfortunately, we were not able to catch it on time to find a solution.
-Thus, we conclude that the ratio with the first Empty cup signal taken on Day 5 would not be meaningful.
+Thus, we conclude that the ratio with the first empty cup signal taken on Day 5 would not be meaningful.

-\paragraph{Polyethylene cup} The PE cup inserted on Day 4 benefited from stable accelerator conditions that remained until the next day when we measured with the first Empty cup on Day 5.
+\paragraph{Polyethylene cup} The PE cup inserted on Day 4 benefited from stable accelerator conditions that remained until the next day when the first empty cup measurement on Day 5 was done.
 However, toward the end of the day the cooling control system crashed, and the moderator melted.
-After the restart of the system and the slow cooling of the source back to \SI{22}{K}, we were able to collect one more 20-min-long run.
+After the restart of the system and the slow cooling of the source back to \SI{22}{K}, one more 20-min-long run was taken.
 The spectrum from this run was still distinctively a warm-up spectrum, so it is not considered for the average value.
-Early in the morning the next day, a quick run before the shut down with the accelerator at \SI{10}{Hz} and \SI{1}{ms} was acquired and compared with the equivalent short runs of day before, showing good agreement.
+Early in the morning the next day, a quick run before the shutdown with the accelerator at \SI{10}{Hz} and \SI{1}{ms} was acquired and compared with the equivalent short runs of day before, showing good agreement.
 This suggests that the cooling process was most likely not over by the time of the last measurement, but it eventually reached the starting point over the course of the evening.
-Hence, the most reliable set of the data we have is the one taken before the melting of the moderator.
-However, the results shown in \cref{fig:PE_EMPTY_1}, and in particular \cref{fig:Signal_PE_Empty_1,fig:Signal_PE_Empty_ratio_1}, suggests that the polyethylene cup uniformly increases the thermal and cold production of the source by 15\%.
+Hence, the most reliable data set is the one taken before the melting of the moderator.
+The results shown in \cref{fig:PE_EMPTY_1}, and in particular \cref{fig:Signal_PE_Empty_1,fig:Signal_PE_Empty_ratio_1}, suggest that the polyethylene cup uniformly increases the thermal and cold production of the source by 15\%.
 Due to its hydrogen content, the removal of pre-moderation material in an intense high-energy neutron field to accommodate an advanced reflector is a key factor to take into account.